Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 9. The Peacemaker - Easygoing, agreeable, and conflict-avoidant

 ## Mid-tier with a little more depth

+Going a little deeper here is a brief description for what each Enneagram type struggles with n relationships.

 <details>
 <summary class="accordion">Enneagram Type 1 Relationship Overview</summary>